2003 NFL season

 The 2003 NFL season was the 84th regular season of the National Football League (NFL).

 Regular-season play was held from September 4, 2003, to December 28, 2003.
-Due to damage caused by the Cedar Fire, Qualcomm Stadium was used as an emergency shelter, and thus the Miami Dolphins–San Diego Chargers regular-season match on October 27 was instead played at Sun Devil Stadium, the home field of the Arizona Cardinals.
+Due to damage caused by the Cedar Fire, Qualcomm Stadium was used as an emergency shelter, and thus the Miami Dolphins–San Diego Chargers regular-season game on October 27 was instead played at Sun Devil Stadium, the home field of the Arizona Cardinals.
 This was the first season in NFL history where every team won at least 4 games.

 The playoffs began on January 3, 2004.
-The NFL title was won by the New England Patriots when they defeated the Carolina Panthers, in Super Bowl XXXVIII at Reliant Stadium in Houston, Texas, on February 1.
+The NFL title was won by the New England Patriots when they defeated the Carolina Panthers 32–29 in Super Bowl XXXVIII at Reliant Stadium in Houston, Texas, on February 1.

-This was the last season until the 2016 NFL season where neither of the previous Super Bowl participants made the playoffs.

 Draft

-The 2003 NFL Draft was held from April 26 to 27, 2003 at New York City's Theater at Madison Square Garden.
+The 2003 NFL draft was held from April 26 to 27, 2003, at New York City's Theater at Madison Square Garden.
 With the first pick, the Cincinnati Bengals selected quarterback Carson Palmer from the University of Southern California.